Actinidia arguta

-Actinidia arguta, the hardy kiwi, is a perennial vine native to Japan, Korea, Northern China, and the Russian Far East.
-It produces a small kiwifruit without the hair-like fiber covering the outside, unlike most other species of the genus.
+Actinidia arguta is a perennial vine native to Japan, Korea, Northern China, and the Russian Far East.
+The fruit is known as kiwiberry or hardy kiwi, which are small kiwifruits without the hair-like fiber covering the outside, unlike most other species of the genus.

 Description

-The fruit is referred to as Siberian gooseberry, Siberian kiwi, hardy kiwifruit, kiwi berry, arctic kiwi, baby kiwi, dessert kiwi, grape kiwi, northern kiwi, or cocktail kiwi, and is an edible, berry- or grape-sized fruit similar to kiwifruit in taste and appearance, but is green, brownish, or purple with smooth skin, sometimes with a red blush.
-Often sweeter than the kiwifruit, hardy kiwifruit can be eaten whole and do not need to be peeled.
+The fruit is referred to as the kiwiberry, arctic kiwi, baby kiwi, cocktail kiwi, dessert kiwi, grape kiwi, hardy kiwifruit, northern kiwi, Siberian gooseberry, or Siberian kiwi, with the name kiwiberry gaining in popularity in the 2010s and 2020s.
+It is an edible, berry- or grape-sized fruit similar to kiwifruit in taste and appearance, but is green, brownish, or purple with smooth skin, sometimes with a red blush.
+Often sweeter and sharper-tasting than the kiwifruit, hardy kiwifruit can be eaten whole and do not need to be peeled.
 Thin-walled, its exterior is smooth and leathery.

 Botanical history and taxonomy

 Actinidia arguta was first described by Philipp Franz von Siebold and Joseph Gerhard Zuccarini in 1843 as Trochostigma argutum.
 It was then moved to the genus Actinidia in 1867 by Friedrich Anton Wilhelm Miquel after the invalidly published suggestion by Jules Émile Planchon to move the species.